Telephone: 0117 964 7181 Email Us

 • Chanting of times tables.

 All homework will not be ‘random’.
 It will be based on something we have done this week and the aim is for it to take no longer than thirty minutes to complete.
-If it does, stop and write me a note to say it has taken that time.
-Year 6 pupils will receive extra pieces of homework in SATs Buster books which are due for delivery soon.
+If it does, tell your child to stop and write me a note to say it has taken that time.
+Year 6 pupils will receive extra pieces of homework alongside this from around January in additional workbooks to prepare them for Secondary school.

 Homework will be set on Thursdays and due in on Wednesdays.